 This post contains affiliate links.
 You can read our affiliate disclaimer at the bottom of this post.

-So how do you choose the right formula?
+So how do you choose the right baby formula?

 The first step is to talk to your baby’s pediatrician.
-Choosing the right baby formula is often determined by the pediatrician and is based on many factors.
+Choosing the right baby formula is often determined by the pediatrician.

 Below is a list of some of the factors that are known to contribute to the growth and development of your baby: